dask/dask/docs/source/gpu.rst

 can be extremely parallelized.
 Dask can be used to run each experiment trial concurrently, dramatically speeding up the process.
 Parallelizing experiment runs can be useful with or without GPUs, however because models that are trained on GPUs often take an especially long time to train there is a lot of benefit in this situation especially.
+If you have n different trials that you were previously running sequentially then parallelizing them is useful, regardless of if it's on a CPU or GPU.

 .. image:: images/gpu-2-experiments.png
    :alt: Running GPU experiments across multiple workers
    :width: 80%

-High level data collections
+Data collections
 ---------------------------

 Collections of data like Dask Array and Dask DataFrame can be improved with by using GPUs as well